Birth Control Implant at a Glance

 How Effective is the Birth Control Implant?

 Effectiveness is an important and common concern when choosing a birth control method.
 The birth control implant is very effective.
 Less than 1 out of 100 women a year will become pregnant using the implant.
-It lasts up to three years.
+It lasts up to 4 years.